Planning for the Historic Environment

 One of the three dimensions of sustainable development is its environmental role: contributing to protecting and enhancing our natural, built and historic environment.
-The other two dimensions are a strong economy and a healthy and socially vibrant community (2).
+The other two dimensions are a strong economy and a healthy and socially vibrant community (ref.
+2).

-The objective of sustainable development, as defined in the NPPF, is also the objective of local authorities when drawing up their local development plans that set out land use allocations and local planning policies.
+The objective of sustainable development, as defined in the National Planning Policy Framework (NPPF), is also the objective of local authorities when drawing up their local development plans that set out land use allocations and local planning policies.
 And the same is true for neighbourhood development plans, where they arise.

 This section describes how plan-making is done and what local and neighbourhood development plans should say about the historic environment.

 (1) Report of the World Commission on Environment and Development (42/187), United Nations, 1987

 (2) Paragraph 8, National Planning Policy Framework, Ministry of Housing, Communities & Local Government, July 2021